Treaty of Tordesillas: Signing and enforcement

 The Portuguese King John II was not pleased with that arrangement, feeling that it gave him far too little land—it prevented him from possessing India, his near-term goal.
 By 1493, Portuguese explorers had reached the southern tip of Africa, the Cape of Good Hope.
 The Portuguese were unlikely to go to war over the islands encountered by Columbus, but the explicit mention of India was a major issue.
 As the Pope had not made changes, the Portuguese king opened direct negotiations with the Catholic Monarchs to move the line to the west and allow him to claim newly discovered lands east of the line.
-In the bargain, John accepted Inter caetera as the starting point of discussion with Ferdinand and Isabella but had the boundary line moved west, protecting the Portuguese route down the coast of Africa and giving the Portuguese rights to lands that now constitute the eastern quarter of Brazil.
+In the bargain, John accepted Inter caetera as the starting point of discussion with Ferdinand and Isabella but had the boundary line moved 270 leagues west ('leagues' being undefined), in order to protect the Portuguese route down the coast of Africa and giving the Portuguese rights to lands that now constitute the eastern quarter of Brazil.
 As one scholar assessed the results, "both sides must have known that so vague a boundary could not be accurately fixed, and each thought that the other was deceived", concluding that it was a "diplomatic triumph for Portugal, confirming to the Portuguese not only the true route to India, but most of the South Atlantic".

 Mare clausum ('closed sea') claims during the Age of Discovery.

-The treaty was negotiated without consulting Pope Alexander VI and effectively countered his bulls.
+The treaty was negotiated without consulting Pope Alexander VI and effectively superseded his bulls.
 However, it was subsequently sanctioned by his successor Pope Julius II by means of the bull Ea quae pro bono pacis of 24 January 1506 and therefore some sources call the resulting line the "Papal Line of Demarcation".

 Very little of the newly divided area had actually been seen by Europeans, as it was only divided via the treaty.
 Castile gained lands including most of the Americas, which in 1494 had little proven wealth.
 The easternmost part of current Brazil was granted to Portugal when in 1500 Pedro Álvares Cabral landed there while he was en route to India.
 Some historians contend that the Portuguese already knew of the South American bulge that makes up most of Brazil before this time, so his landing in Brazil was not an accident.
 One scholar points to Cabral's landing on the Brazilian coast 12 degrees farther south than the expected Cape São Roque, such that "the likelihood of making such a landfall as a result of freak weather or a navigational error was remote; and it is highly probable that Cabral had been instructed to investigate a coast whose existence was not merely suspected, but already known".